Azure/azure-iot-sdks/c/serializer/devdoc/serializer_apis.md

 __Arguments:__

 -	destination – pointer to an unsigned char* that will receive the serialized data.
--	destinationSize – Pointer to a size_t that gets written with the size in bytes of the serialized data
+-	destinationSize – pointer to a size_t that gets written with the size in bytes of the serialized data
 -	property1, property2, ... -  a list of property values to send.
 The order in which the properties appear in the list does not matter, all values will be sent together.

 __Returns:__